morrownr/88x2bu/README.md

 Mode for 2.4G: Use G/N or B/G/N. Do not use N only.

 Network names: Do not set the 2.4G Network and the 5G Network to the same name.
-Many routers come with both networks set to the same name.
+Note: Many routers come with both networks set to the same name.

 Power Saving: Set to off.
 This can help in some situations.
 If you try turning it off and you see no improvement then set it back to on so as to save electricity.